Turnover versus attrition

 2.Attrition:

-Attrition often occurs due to reasons such as retirement, career transitions, employees reaching the end of their employment contract or project, or employees choosing not to be replaced upon their departure.
+Attrition often occurs due to reasons such as retirement, career transitions, employees reaching the end of their employment contract or project, or employees choosing not to be replace upon their departure.

 Management Perspective: